ZHL1996/Portfolio-Construction-Practice/README.md

   <img width="372" alt="image" src="https://user-images.githubusercontent.com/105639985/198840918-07cc04d9-f2d3-4e2f-9be6-a02f7c756d08.png">

-  2.5 Conslucion: the result is not very promising as whay EW achieved.
+  2.5 Conslucion: the result is not very promising as what EW achieved.
 But we could try to change the parameters inner the model